Mississippi Aerial River Transit: History

 Plans for the gondola were initially approved by the city on May 6, 1982.
 It was developed by the Mississippi Aerial River Transit-Perez Inc., or MART-Perez, which included noted local architect August Perez III.
-In 1983, the Banque de l'union européenne of Paris provided financing for the project through an $8 million loan.
+In 1983, the Banque de l'Union Européenne of Paris provided financing for the project through an $8 million loan.
 In foreshadowing the future problems the gondola would face, on its maiden crossing, after being blessed by Archbishop Philip Hannan, the ride would temporarily stall.

 The ride took four minutes to complete and crossed over 300 ft above the Mississippi River, and had a maximum capacity of 2,000 passengers per hour.

 During the fair, this was billed as the signature ride of the exhibition; however, it drew only 1.7 million riders, half as many as projected.
 Built to showcase a form of non-polluting commuter transit, after the fair the system was open for use by commuters traveling from Algiers in the Mississippi's West Bank to the Warehouse District across the river, where the fair was held.
 By April 1985, the system would shut down due to low ridership.

-Later in 1985, the Banque de l'union européennd would file suit against MART-Perez when they defaulted on the $8 million loan.
+Later in 1985, the Banque de l'union européenne would file suit against MART-Perez when they defaulted on the $8 million loan.
 As a result of nonpayment, in 1986, MART was ordered by a federal court to pay the bank $5 million, plus $1.2 million in interest and attorney fees.
 However, MART never made a payment, and as a result, the gondola was seized by the United States Marshals Service in June 1989.
 After the seizure, the system was put up for auction in August with New York City businessman Moey Segal placing the winning bid of $1.6 million.